Serving all people by providing personalized health and wellness through exemplary care, education and research.

 Kidney stones.
 Bladder control issues.
 Incontinence.
 Prostate problems.
 Urinary tract infections.
 These are just a few reasons you might need to see a urologist.

 Whether it’s blood in the urine, discomfort while urinating, or concerns about fertility, we know these might not be symptoms you want to talk about.
-But it’s important to seek treatment as soon as you think you have a problem, and you can feel comfortable bringing your concerns to the team of experienced urologists and other urology specialists on the medical staff at Baylor Plano.
+But it’s important to seek treatment as soon as you think you have a problem, and you can feel comfortable bringing your concerns to the team of experienced urologists and other urology specialists on the medical staff at Baylor Scott & White - Plano.

 We treat the urological health needs of both men and women using advanced technology for the following conditions: